-In 2019, WorkSafeNB's funding policy was updated to include a new funding goal (ratio of assets to liabilities) of between 115% and 125% (formerly 110%).
+WorkSafeNB's funding policy specifies a funding goal (ratio of assets to liabilities) of between 115% and 125%.
 This permitted excess of assets over liabilities reduces the impact of year-to-year fluctuations, therefore providing assessment rate stabilization and enhanced security that awarded benefits will be met.
 The assessment revenue raised in any year from assessed employers may include or be reduced by an amount designed to allow WorkSafeNB to attain its funding goal.
-WorkSafeNB's funded ratio at December 31, 2019 is 105.1% (2018 - 85.3%).
+WorkSafeNB's funded ratio at December 31, 2020 is 123.6% (2019 - 105.1%).
 Under the WC Act, a minimum funding level of 100% is required, with any shortfall to be recovered within a reasonable and prudent period not greater than 15 years.

-3. ACTUARIAL ASSUMPTIONS AND METHODS
+4. ACTUARIAL ASSUMPTIONS AND METHODS